n2o0vhukut/taskFlow/slack_bot/README.md

   export SLACK_OFFLINE=1

 - This disables Slack initialization and scheduling of DM jobs. `/ai/organize` and `/ai/apply` remain usable.

+Notes on secrets

+- `.env` loading is automatic from project root and `slack_bot/.env`.
+- `.gitignore` excludes `.env` files to prevent accidental commits.

 Rehearsal (no Slack clicks required)